 They lead teams and make strategic decisions.
 Where could a Ph.D. from VŠE take you?

-The latest survey among doctoral graduates from VŠE shows that this study can be both enriching and highly practical.
+A survey conducted in 2025 among graduates of doctoral programmes at VŠE shows that doctoral study can be not only enriching but also highly practical.
 Graduates view doctoral studies as a key step for their professional growth—not only in academia.

 What motivates people to pursue a doctorate?